lasersam594/Arduino-Nano-33-BLE-Sense/ReadMe.md

 * Nano_33_BLE_Sense_Send_Gyro_Data_to_iPhone_Test4: Send Gyro data via Bluetooth to iPhone and also display magnitude in RGB_LEDs.

 Samuel M. Goldwasser.
-Copyright (if any) and additional details in the sketch headers.
+Copyright® (if any) and additional details in the sketch headers.